 We use two types of grant agreements for this grant opportunity.
-Our selection will depend on the associated risks and complexity of your project.
+The type of agreement offered will depend on the associated risks and complexity of your project.

 Each agreement has general/standard grant conditions that cannot be changed.
 Sample grant agreements are available on GrantConnect and Community Grants Hub websites as part of the grant documentation.
 We will use a schedule to outline the specific grant requirements.